AloniRegev/CV-SIFT-based_correspondences/README.md

 1. Show interest point (IP) as a 4 dimational vectors [x, y, r, t], where x and y are the image coordinates and r, t are the scale and orientation

-2.Matching key points between 2 images using:
+2. Matching key points between 2 images using:
   - ratio-test
   - bidirectional-test